madetech/learn/core-skills/frontend-web-development/resources/cross-browser-testing.md

 ## Which browsers to test

-Usually a team will agree to a list of supported browsers an engineer should test on.
+Usually, delivery teams will agree with the customer a list of supported browsers an engineer should test on.
 However, as a rule of thumb they should always test against:

 - [Firefox](https://www.mozilla.org/en-GB/firefox/new/)
 - [Google Chrome](https://www.google.co.uk/chrome/)